This article was updated on September 1, 2022

 - Develop a reward system - Earning your first paying customer is an exciting step for you and your business, but how can you start to build customer loyalty?
 Encourage repeat cleanings, for example, by offering a free week of cleaning whenever someone books your services as a bundle.

-- Run a targeted advertising campaign – Connect with people in your zip code who are already on the hunt for services like yours by running a paid ad campaign.
+- Run a targeted advertising campaign - Connect with people in your zip code who are already on the hunt for services like yours by running cleaning ads through a paid ad campaign.
 Select the regions and demographics that fit with your target audience, launch a paid promotion, and monitor the performance to keep track of the return on investment.

 Cultivate a cleaner community with Nextdoor